UtrechtUniversity/yoda/docs/design/processes/asynchronous-processes.md

 ## Archiving and publication

-Asynchronous jobs are also used to copy data packages from a research or intake folder to the vault, as well as to process publications.
+Asynchronous jobs are also used to copy data packages from a research folder to the vault, as well as to process publications.

 <a name="archiving-retry-copy-job"/>